Paulwesomee/ObsGraphTool/README.md

 ## Deployment

-To deploy this project, please unzip the file "ObsGraphToolS_2022.zip", **a Unix or Linux** environment is preferred to successfully compile the tool.
+To deploy this project, please download and unzip the file "ObsGraphToolS.zip" in the repository, **a Unix or Linux** environment is preferred to successfully compile the tool.

 ### 1. Compiler tools to be installed